lsieun/learn-java/Generics/TypeSystem_Array.md

 objArr[0] = new Long(0L); // compiles; fails at runtime with ArrayStoreException
 ```

 The reference variable of type `Object[]` refers to a `String[]`, which means that only strings are permitted as elements of the array.
-When an element is inserted into the array, the information about the array's component type is used to perform a type check - the so-called array store check.
+When an element is inserted into the array, the information about the array's component type is used to perform a type check - the so-called **array store check**.
 In our example the array store check will fail because we are trying to add a `Long` to an array of `String`s.
 Failure of the array store check is reported by means of a `ArrayStoreException`.

+#### 2.1.2.
+Problems arise

-Problems arise when an array holds elements whose type is a concrete parameterized type.
-Because of type erasure, parameterized types do not have exact runtime type information.
-As a consequence, the array store check does not work because it uses the dynamic type information regarding the array's (non-exact) component type for the array store check.
+Problems arise when an array holds elements whose type is a concrete parameterized type. **Because of type erasure, parameterized types do not have exact runtime type information.
+As a consequence, the array store check does not work** because it uses the dynamic type information regarding the array's (non-exact) component type for the array store check.

 Example (of array store check in case of parameterized component type):